aangelinux/astronomy-api/README.md

 ### Authentication

-The API uses JWT tokens to authenticate the user before mutation requests.
-Successful login returns a token in the response, allowing users to copy-paste it into any subsequent requests that require authentication.
-The token is then verified to ensure it's valid.
+The API requires a **JWT** token in the Authorization header to authenticate users for mutation requests.
+Successful login or register returns a token in the response body, allowing users to copy-paste it into their Authorization header.
+On mutation requests, the token is verified to ensure it's valid.

 This approach ensures that only verified users can make changes to the database.
 The token expires after 1 hour.

 ### API Design

-The API is designed to serve three main resources, as well as personal user accounts.
-The astronomical resources are connected to each other via the **spkid** attribute to allow nested queries.
+The API is designed to serve three main resources and allow users to create their own personal accounts.Astronomical resources are connected to each other via the **spkid** identifier.
 Queries to the main resource, Near-Earth Objects, can be nested to include related Orbit data and Close Approach data if applicable.

 Successful mutations will return a success message and info on the mutated object.

 ### Error Handling

 Errors follow standard GraphQL practices.
 Requests can return one of three possible response types:
 - 200 OK - Success.
-Response returns the requested data, or in the case of mutations a success message.
+Response contains the requested or mutated data.
 - 200 OK - Partial success.
-Occurs as a result of business logic-related errors.
-Response contains an error object describing the issue, and the data object is null.
+Response contains an error object and a null data object.
 - 400 BAD REQUEST - Failure.
-Occurs as a result of missing required input.
-Response only contains an error object describing the issue.
+Response contains an error object.
+Usually occurs as a result of missing required input.

 ## Core Technologies Used